jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-7/section-2/chapter-3.md

-+++
+---
+heading: "Chapter 3"
+title: "Systems which make Virtue consist in Benevolence"
+linkTitle: Chapter 3
-title=  "Systems which make Virtue consist in Benevolence" description=  "The Basis of Benevolent Systems is the Supreme Entity" date=  2015-09-25 image=  "/covers/tms.jpg" linkb=  "/research/smith/theory-moral-sentiments/part-7/section-2/chapter-2" linkbtext=  "Chapter 2" linkf=  "/research/smith/theory-moral-sentiments/part-7/section-2/chapter-4" linkftext=  "Chapter 4"
+description: "The Basis of Benevolent Systems is the Supreme Entity"
-+++
+weight: 14
+author: "Adam Smith"
+image: "/covers/tms.jpg"
+icon: /icons/smith.png
+---

 {{< s v="72" >}} The system which makes virtue consist in benevolence is very ancient, but not as ancient as those of the Greeks.